SethCHPetersen/UR3e_RealSense_calibration/README.md

 roslaunch easy_handeye ur3e_realsense_handeyecalibration.launch eye_on_hand:=false
 ```

-Once those are run as in https://github.com/portgasray/ur5_realsense_calibration.
+Once those are run, the work flow is the same as in https://github.com/portgasray/ur5_realsense_calibration, except that instead of using the auto matic robot move gui they provide, CalibrateUsingPositionList.py should be used.